roku674/landbruget.dk/backend/README.md

 - Do not share identifiers and credentials in commits.
 - If you're concerned whether your data contains PII data, reach out to the maintainers before committing data.
 - Data should in the dev environment be saved and processed locally, ideally using DuckDB and Ibis.
-- Data should in the prod environment be saved on GCS for Bronze layer, CloudSQL for Silver and Gold layer.
+- Data should in the prod environment be saved on GCS for Bronze layer, GCS for Silver and Supabase for Gold layer, ideally using DuckDB and Ibis.
 - CRS conversions of geospatial data should be avoided (as it may changes the data).
 - Utilise optimal Github actions  ensuring separation of responsibility for modules.
 - Do add comments in the code and do add logs for steps within each module.